cscholze/discover-me/README.md

 - Include and populate card for user device during discovery scan
 - Scan open ports for known vulnerabilities using NSE
 - Add login feature so users can save, view, and delete only scans they have performed
+- Discovery result cards persist after changing views

 ## Known bugs
+- **Scan Host** button does not always fire the scan.
+If the **Scan Host** button does not display a progress circle, simply keep clicking the button until progress circle appears.
+If you see the progress circle, or results, the scan was successful.